-It's likely you are familiar with the parties having a role in the transaction.
-The real estate agent is the most known person in the transaction.
-Then, the mortgage company provides the financial capital needed to fund the exchange.
-And ensuring all aspects of the transaction are completed and that the title is clear to transfer to the buyer from the seller is the title company.
+Most people are familiar with the parties taking part in the transaction.
+The most recognizable person in the exchange is the real estate agent.
+Then, the bank provides the financial capital needed to finance the deal.
+And the title company ensures that all aspects of the sale are completed and that a clear title transfers from the seller to the buyer.

-So, who makes sure the value of the property is consistent with the purchase price?
+So, what party is responsible for making sure the value of the property is consistent with the amount being paid?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from T.H.E.
 Appraisers will ensure, you as an interested party, are informed.

 The inspection is where an appraisal begins

-To determine the true status of the property, it's our responsibility to first complete a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed exist and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is accurate and conveying the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the property.
+Our first duty at T.H.E.
+Appraisers is to inspect the property to determine its true status.
+We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a typical person would expect them to be.
+To ensure the stated size of the property has not been misrepresented and document the layout of the home, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the house.

-After the inspection, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

-This is where we analyze information on local building costs, labor rates and other elements to figure out how much it would cost to build a property comparable to the one being appraised.
-This estimate often sets the upper limit on what a property would sell for.
-It's also the least used method.
+Here, we use information on local construction costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
+This figure usually sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

-Appraisers become very familiar with the neighborhoods in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers are intimately familiar with the neighborhoods in which they appraise.
+They thoroughly understand the value of specific features to the homeowners of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 Valuation Using the Income Approach